elena-dodici/EzWh1/ApiTestReport.md

     (ex: step1: class A, step 2: class A+B, step 3: class A+B+C, etc)>
     <Some steps may  correspond to unit testing (ex step1 in ex above), presented in other document UnitTestReport.md>
     <One step will  correspond to API testing>

+    The sequence we followed to test is bottom up.
+In fact we firstly tested the PersistentManager methods as unit tests.
+    Then we tested the Manager classes using the already tested PersistentManager methods.
+    Then we procedeed to test the APIs.
+    For the API testing we tested every scenario in the official requirements.